liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 Now you know how to create data upgrades for all your app's modules.
-You specify the new data schema version in the `bnd.bnd` file, add a reference to your module and to the schema version to assure upgrade execution, if the module doesn't use Service Builder, and add a dependency on the `com.liferay.portal.upgrade` module.
+You specify the new data schema version in the `bnd.bnd` file, add a reference to your module and to the schema version to assure upgrade execution if the module doesn't use Service Builder, and add a dependency on the `com.liferay.portal.upgrade` module.
 For the second part of the process, you create upgrade step classes to update the database schema and register the upgrade steps in a registrator